 In Spain, I walked in on two other dorm mates “getting to know each other.”
 It was awkward.
 They looked at me but just kept going.
 I told them to come get me when they were finished so I could go to sleep.

-While in Cambodia, I checked into one of the many backpacker hostels in Phnom Phen and was immediately asked if I wanted weed.
+While in Cambodia, I checked into one of the many backpacker hostels in Phnom Penh and was immediately asked if I wanted weed.
 I said no. Coke?
 No. Ecstasy?
 No, thank you.
 I just want to go shower.
 The guy walks out saying, “You are a loser.”
-[It’s common in Phnom Phen for backpackers to buy drugs.
+[It’s common in Phnom Penh for backpackers to buy drugs.
 Drugs are everywhere.]

 In Melbourne, I walked into a hostel dorm room and looked up to see a friend from Boston.
 I had no idea she would be there, proving once again that it is indeed a small world after all.
 Like old times, we started insulting each other (in the way friends do) and this English girl looks at us and says, “Wow!
 You two must really hate each other.”
 No, we’re friends just having a laugh!
 It was a good few days in Melbourne.